thriveweb/deking-new/content/services/house-extensions-additions.md

       rooms to your house we would love to assist you and talk about your plans and ideas.
 Contact us by phone 1800 335 464 or complete an [online enquiry form](https://www.dekingdecks.com.au/contact/).
 DeKing Decks service
-      greater Brisbane, Gold Coast, Toowoomba and Lockyer Valley areas and we would be thrilled to get your dream home extensions and room additions underway.
+      greater Brisbane, Gold Coast, and Lockyer Valley areas and we would be thrilled to get your dream home extensions and room additions underway.

       ##